 My new laptop is here!

 I bought my first laptop back in late 2010 when we were getting ready to hit the road.
 We briefly considered taking my desktop tower along with us, but storing the components was the biggest problem.
 We ended up buying a Toshiba Satellite L675 for me, and it’s served me pretty well for about six years.
 I think I replaced the fan once (and it’s been acting like I need to replace it again), but had no other mechanical issues.
-But it was only a so-so machine six years ago, and with only 4 GB of RAM, it just wasn’t capable of doing the extra stuff I needed it to do.
+But it was just a so-so machine six years ago, and with only 4 GB of RAM, it really wasn’t capable of doing the extra stuff I needed it to do.
 When I’m writing, I typically have Word, Excel, Chrome and Thunderbird running.
 I might be streaming music via Pandora while I’m trying to do some research as well.
 All of that going on at once tended to choke the old system to death.

 I did enough research, in the beginning, to realize quickly that I was way behind on technology.
 I spec’d and built my last two desktop machines on my own, but tech left me behind a few years ago.
 Laptops live in a different world, too, due to their size and shape.
 I found /r/SuggestALaptop at Reddit, which proved to be incredibly helpful.
 They’ve got several great guides available, and if you submit a text form to the sub, knowledgeable members will come up with several options for you to consider.
 This MSI GT72VR Dominator Pro-257 has been a perennial frontrunner for people with similar budgets, and I’d looked at it once or twice already.
 It popped up on Amazon at $1,399 finally, where it had been listed for 1,499, then 1,549, so I pulled the trigger.